nerves-project/nerves/docs/FAQ.md

 You may also find what you need by looking at the [community-maintained lisf of libraries](http://nerves-project.org/libraries/) that work well with Nerves.

 If you still don't see what you're looking for, please let us know in the #nerves channel on [the Elixir-Lang Slack](https://elixir-slackin.herokuapp.com/), or create an Issue or Pull Request to the [relevant `nerves_system-<target>` repository](https://github.com/nerves-project?query=nerves_system_).

-### Is Hardware Platform X Supported by Nerves?
-If Not, How Do I Work on Adding Support?

-The currently-supported target hardware platforms are listed here: https://hexdocs.pm/nerves/targets.html.

-In order for Nerves to work, the target hardware needs to be capable of running a full Linux kernel along with the Erlang VM.
-This requires around 32 MB of storage and RAM, ruling out most microcontroller-based platforms like Arduino.
-Microcontrollers can, however, be used alongside a Nerves-based target as a way to achieve real-time control of I/O pins, which is required for some protocols.

-If your intended target isn't in the supported targets list but it meets the basic requirements, here's how to get it working:

- 1. If the target board is already supported by [the BuildRoot project](https://buildroot.org/), you're already most of the way there.
-    If not, your first step is to figure out what packages and patches are needed to boot your board.
-    Normally, this requires some interaction with the board vendor unless it's very similar to another supported board.
-    The Free Electrons group has some [great learning materials](http://free-electrons.com/training/buildroot/) that we recommend if you want to get started with BuildRoot.
- 2. Mention in the #nerves channel on [the Elixir-Lang Slack](https://elixir-slackin.herokuapp.com/) that you're planning to work on this.
-    Someone else may have already started working on it, saving you some effort.
- 3. Follow the steps in our documentation about [creating a Nerves System](https://github.com/nerves-project/nerves/blob/master/docs/Systems.md#creating-or-modifying-a-nerves-system-with-buildroot).